LoRA (Low-Rank Adaptation)

 LoRA (Low-Rank Adaptation) is a fine-tuning technique that avoids updating all model weights.
 Instead, it freezes the original weights and adds two small matrices (A and B) to each attention layer.
 Only A and B are trained.
 Because they're low-rank (their inner dimension is small), the total number of trainable parameters is a tiny fraction of the full model's weight count.

 Full fine-tuning a 70B parameter model requires multiple high-end GPUs, weeks of training, and significant storage.
-LoRA reduces trainable parameters by 10,000x while achieving comparable results on most tasks.
-A 70B model can be LoRA fine-tuned on a single A100 in hours.
-The resulting LoRA adapter (the A and B matrices) is typically 10-100MB rather than hundreds of GB.
+LoRA reduces trainable parameters by roughly 10,000x while achieving comparable results on most tasks.
+A 70B model can be LoRA fine-tuned on a single 80GB A100 GPU in hours.
+The resulting LoRA adapter (the A and B matrices) is typically 10-100MB rather than hundreds of GB, making distribution and deployment straightforward.

 QLoRA combines LoRA with 4-bit quantization of the base model.
-The frozen base weights are stored in 4-bit, the LoRA adapters in 16-bit.
-This lets you fine-tune a 70B model on a single 48GB GPU - accessible on consumer high-end hardware or a single cloud GPU instance.
+The frozen base weights are stored in 4-bit precision, while LoRA adapters remain in 16-bit precision.
+This reduces memory requirements further, allowing you to fine-tune a 70B model on a single 48GB GPU, accessible via consumer-grade hardware or standard cloud GPU instances.

 Related terms